bobbyconti/GifViewer/README.md

-# GifViewerApp
+# GifViewer

 ## Overview

 <div style="width: 1000px; height 600px;"><img src="screencap.gif" width="30%" height="30%" align="right"></div>

-GifViewerApp is an iOS app that allows users to browse trending gifs from the Giphy API.
+GifViewer is an iOS app that allows users to browse trending gifs from the Giphy API.
 Users can scroll through the grid, select a gif, which opens a full-sized, animated version of the gif, and then tap or swipe right to dismiss.
 The app incorporates:

 - Objective-C
 - Collection Views